e-frank/yii2-dragula/README.md

 # yii2-dragula
 yii2 extension / widget for dragula drag and drop library

+does not require any other libraries than dragula.

+for a detailed documentation and demo see [Dragula example page](http://bevacqua.github.io/dragula/)

 ## configuration options
 1. 'containers': either array of strings containing the ids of the HTML containers or a JsExpression containing the javascript code for the selector